- Clever, useful truck bed

 Excellent crash scores and loads of active safety tech make the Honda Ridgeline one of the safest pickups on the market.

-The Honda Ridgeline is unique among pickups in that it has complete crash ratings and it has done well.
+The Honda Ridgeline is unique among pickups because it has complete crash ratings and it has done well.
 It also offers lots of active safety equipment, but buyers have to spend more than $40,000 to get it.
 Given these considerations, we rate the Ridgeline an 8 for safety.
 (Read more about how we rate cars.)